When You Go Off-Script With God — Modern Paraphrase | nocap.bible

-When You Go Off-Script With God
+When You Go Off-Script With God.

-5 min read
+6 min read

 📢 Chapter 10 — When You Go Off-Script With God ⚡

 What happens next is one of the most shocking moments in the entire Bible.
-Two of Aaron's sons decided to improvise their worship — and learned the hardest way possible that you don't freestyle when God gives you specific instructions.
+Two of sons decided to improvise their worship — and learned the hardest way possible that you don't freestyle when God gives you specific instructions.

 Unauthorized Fire 🔥⚡

-Right after God's fire fell in glory, Aaron's sons Nadab and Abihu each grabbed their censers, loaded them up with fire and incense, and offered what the text calls "unauthorized fire before the Lord" — something God had never commanded them to do.
+Right after God's fire fell in glory, sons and each grabbed their censers, loaded them up with fire and incense, and offered what the text calls "unauthorized fire before the Lord" — something God had never commanded them to do.
 They had front-row access to the holiest place on earth, and they decided to go off-script.

 And fire came out from before the Lord and consumed them.
 They died right there in God's presence.